kawu/hist-pl/lexicon/README.md

 where `srpsdp.bin` is a directory to be created for a storage of the binary dictionary.

-At this point the conversion to the binary format is lossy.
+Be aware, that conversion from LMF to the binary format is lossy at the moment.

 Printing
 --------